sillitoe/ipmi-check-temperature/README.md

 - it needs to be run as root (and you shouldn't be running random scripts as root)
 - there are almost certainly much better tested tools that exist already
 - it has been only been tested on a very limited set of machines
-- you may need to configure your smtp server to get emails work
+- you may need to configure your smtp server to get emails to work

 ## Why you might want to use this script

 - You already have an excellent monitoring system in place
+- You want a simple script to act as a last resort record keeper and failover notification server
 - You have looked at every line of code and are completely happy running this on your system
-- You want a simple script to act as a last resort record keeper and failover notification server
 - You have confirmed that the email notifications are working on your system (see below)

 ## Requirements